pchanial/python-for-data-scientists/source/ndarray.rst

   :.ravel: Flatten an array to one dimension.

-         .. note:: By default, in the ``reshape`` and ``ravel`` transformations, the elements of the input and output array are identical when both travelled following the row-major order.
+         .. note:: By default, in the ``reshape`` and ``ravel`` transformations, the elements of the input and output array are identical when both travelled along the row-major order.

+         .. note:: The ``.ravel`` method will attempt to return a view of the array, but if the elements of the array cannot be travelled using a constant stride, a copy will be returned.
+The method ``.flatten`` always return a copy and should therefore be used less frequently.

   :.T: Transpose of the array.
   :.swapaxes: Interchange two axes.